-- See the attached Development Services Commission staff report dated May 24, 2016 on the demolition permit and the Council resolution from May 31/June 1, 2016 (Appendix 'B'). - the dwelling at 38 John Street is a frame, raised bungalow built in the early 1950s. - the building is located in the Thornhill Heritage Conservation District, identified as a Class C property and was evaluated as a Group 3 building using the City's heritage building evaluation system. - A demolition permit application was submitted for the dwelling for which consideration by Council has been deferred until the Council meeting on September 13, 2016. - At the April 13, 2016 meeting of Heritage Markham, the results of staff's research on the property and the findings of the Heritage Markham Building Evaluation Sub-Committee were presented and received by the Heritage Markham Committee.
+- See the attached Development Services Commission staff report dated May 24, 2016 on the demolition permit and the Council resolution from May 31/June 1, 2016 (Appendix 'B'). - the dwelling at 38 John Street is a frame, raised bungalow built in the early 1950s. - the building is located in the Thornhill Heritage Conservation District, identified as a Class C property and was evaluated as a Group 3 building using the City's heritage building evaluation system.

+- A demolition permit application was submitted for the dwelling for which consideration by Council was deferred until the Council meeting on September 13, 2016 and then further deferred until the Council meeting on October 17, 2016. - At the April 13, 2016 meeting of Heritage Markham, the results of staff's research on the property and the findings of the Heritage Markham Building Evaluation Sub-Committee were presented and received by the Heritage Markham Committee.
 Staff reported that the building did not possess cultural heritage value.
 However, its small size and scale was compatible with many of the heritage dwellings on the streetscape. - Notwithstanding the Class C classification and Group 3 evaluation, Heritage Markham recommended that the applicant consider constructing a complementary addition to the existing building. - the applicant advised that they did not want to add to the existing house, but still desire to replace it with a new dwelling. - At the May 11, 2016 meeting of Heritage Markham, in response to a formal demolition permit application, the Committee again recommended denial of the demolition and reiterated its desire to retain the existing dwelling with a complementary addition designed in accordance with the District Plan policies and that the first 20 feet of the building remain as a distinct component of any future addition.
 This position was confirmed by Heritage Markham at its meeting of August 10, 2016, as discussed below. - At the May 24, 2016 meeting of the Development Services Committee, the Committee recommended that Council not support the demolition of the existing house, but rather consider an architecturally compatible addition which would incorporate at minimum the first 20 feet of the existing dwelling. - However, at the May 31, 2016 meeting of Council, the applicant presented photographs of Georgian styled homes that he was willing to consider as an alternative to the proposed dwelling, and Council passed a resolution recommending deferral of the demolition permit application until September 13, 2016, provided the applicant was willing to agree to the deferral in writing, which the applicant provided to staff.
-The deferral agreement expires on September 14, 2016. - This deferral allowed the applicant to revisit his initial proposal and further consult with Heritage Section staff and the Heritage Markham Committee.
-STAFF COMMENT:
+The deferral agreement expired on September 14, 2016. - This deferral allowed the applicant to revisit his initial proposal and further consult with Heritage Section staff and the Heritage Markham Committee. - On September 6, 2016, staff provided an update memo for Development Services Committee on what had transpired over the summer including revisions to the proposed new dwelling.
+The matter was referred to the Council meeting on September 13, 2016 as the Mayor was attempting to have a meeting with the applicant. - Mayor Scarpitti met with the owner and his designer on September 9th to discuss options including incorporating the existing dwelling in some form.
+The owner was also requested to further extend the demolition permit review period for further discussions. - The owner extended the review period until October 19th, 2016. - The designer for the project contacted the City by email on October 8, 2016 to indicate that the owner has decided to move forward with a new dwelling and is not willing to incorporate the existing dwelling.